Paris Square Gabriel Pierne in France

 Located close to the Institut de France and the River Seine, this square has some unusual features including stone benches shaped like open books plus a water fountain now classed as an historical monument.

-You will be able to discover the unique and unusual Square Gabriel Pierne located close to the River Seine and many other famous tourist attractions, in an area known as the Saint-Germain-des-Pres, which is renowned for its bookshops and art galleries, many of which are close by.
+You will be able to discover the unique and unusual Paris Square Gabriel Pierne in France close to the River Seine and many other famous Paris tourist attractions, in an area known as the Saint-Germain-des-Pres, which is renowned for its bookshops and art galleries, many of which are close by.

 Square Gabriel Pierne Paris

-Now this square in Paris was named after the French musician and composer Gabriel Pierne who died in 1937, and was first inaugurated in 1938 according to the plaque you can discover on the railings by the entrance gate.
+Now this Paris square was named after the French musician and composer Gabriel Pierne who died in 1937, and the Paris Square Gabriel Pierne in France was first inaugurated in 1938 according to the plaque you can discover on the railings by the entrance gate.

-And within this square, you will be able to discover one of the many fountains in Paris that was first sculpted back in 1830 by Alexandre Evariste Fragonard in order to supply water to the Carmelite market, however when this market was destroyed, the fountain was saved and moved to the Square Gabriel Pierne.
+And within this square, you will be able to discover one of the many Paris water fountains that was first sculpted back in 1830 by Alexandre Evariste Fragonard in order to supply water to the Carmelite market, however when this market was destroyed, the fountain was saved and moved to the Paris Square Gabriel Pierne in France.

-But there is also a bronze statue located within the Square Gabriel Pierne, which was designed and produced by the Italian sculptor Marcello Tommasi in 1968, and is of a young girl, that was named Carolina, which you can see inscribed on the pedestal base of this statue.
+But there is also a bronze statue located within the Paris Square Gabriel Pierne in France, which was designed and produced by the Italian sculptor Marcello Tommasi in 1968, and is of a young girl, that was named Carolina, which you can see inscribed on the pedestal base of this statue.

-However, another unusual feature of this square in Paris, is the fact that there is no grass areas, yet there are plenty of stone benches, which are often utilised for people sitting and reading.
-Plus there are also two stone park benches that have been designed as open books, which is quite apt for the area and another unusual feature of the Square Gabriel Pierne that is located right near a very historical library called the Bibliotheque Mazarine.
+However, another unusual feature of this Paris square, is the fact that there is no grass areas, yet there are plenty of stone benches, which are often utilised for people sitting and reading.
+Plus there are also two stone park benches that have been designed as open books, which is quite apt for the area and another unusual feature of the Paris Square Gabriel Pierne that is located right near a very historical library called the Bibliotheque Mazarine.

 Square Gabriel Pierne entrance